-&lt;sup>17 Trivial to the extent that even though property may be damaged and lives lost, at least the Machine lives on.
+17Trivial to the extent that even though property may be damaged and lives lost, at least the

-Machine's religions that teach that the earth is to be dominated and not revered.
+Mind control is necessary to assure the Machine that its members conform to the ideological principles of the Machine.
+It is interesting how anything that may break, or threatens to break, the grip of mind control is quickly outlawed.
+Most notable are policies toward psychedelic and hallucinogenic drugs.
+This outlawing is the result of several factors.
+First, as with the Native American population, hallucinogenic drugs are used in religious ceremonies between the self and earth.
+This goes against the Machine's religions that teach that the earth is to be dominated and not revered.
 Second, often such drugs are used for the purposes of consciousness expansion (Huxley, Leary).
 This contradicts the very idea of mind control.
 Finally, at least one hallucinogen produces a state of "laziness."
 Laziness that is counterproductive to the needs of the Machine where work is essential for its survival.
-While these drugs are outlawed, they are also tolerated to a certain degree.
+While these drugs are outlawed 18, they are also tolerated to a certain degree.
 First, by keeping them illegal they generate violence and conflict.
 Second, for the adolescent who is the primary user of these drugs, then drug use may be regarded as a temporary phase of "experimentation" that may help the Machine in numbing the psychological pain of dumbing-down the individual into the ultimate form of neurological death--meaningless conformity.
 Therefore, the "war" on illegal drugs and its simultaneous "tolerance" is a paradox.